JiangWZW/Realtime-GPU-Contour-Curves-from-3D-Mesh/README.md

 ## Compatibility

-Tested on Windows, with Nnvidia GPUs (GTX 1070, GTX 1080, Quadro M2000).
+Tested on Windows, with Nvidia GPUs (GTX 1070, GTX 1080, Quadro M2000).

 Any questions or problems, feel free to email jwtstone@gmail.com.